Piñan

-Piñan, officially the Municipality of Piñan (Lungsod sa Piñan; Subanen: Benwa Piñan; Chavacano: Municipalidad de Piñan; Bayan ng Piñan), is a fourth-class municipality in the province of Zamboanga del Norte, Philippines.
+Piñan, officially the Municipality of Piñan (Lungsod sa Piñan; Subanen: Benwa Piñan; Chavacano: Municipalidad de Piñan; Bayan ng Piñan), is a municipality in the province of Zamboanga del Norte, Philippines.
 According to the 2020 census, it has a population of 20,221 people.

-It is also known as New Piñan.
+It was formerly known as New Piñan.

 Etymology

 Piñan came from a Subano term pinyayan which means tabuan (trading place).
 Before it was established as a formal settlement, this place has been a trading point between natives to the area and ambulant peddlers.
 In 1903, Captain Finley, a military governor in Zamboanga, established a tabuan in what is now known as Barangay Del Pilar.
 The tabuan became known as Piñan, and when the municipality was created it was called New Piñan to differentiate it from Piñan.

 Another version states that Piñan got its name from the native word piña, a pineapple fruit that grows abundantly in this locality.
 Vast tracts of pineapple plantations can be seen all over the area.
 Because of abundance of piña fruits, natives called the place Piñan.

-The name of the municipality of New Piñan was later changed to Piñan under Republic Act No. 2846 on June 19, 1960.

 History

 The inhabitants of Piñan were engaged in farming.
 They cultivated their field by using the “kaingin” system, in which the land was cleared by setting fire to woody plant and bushes, after which holes were bored in the ground with pointed sticks and seeds were planted.
 They also used wooden plows and harrows drawn by carabaos.
 Then, Piñan became the source of farm production using their famous horse- or cattle-driven caretelas, and people from neighboring municipalities began coming to Piñan to purchase agricultural products and establish tabuan.

-Piñan acquired its juridical personality on August 22, 1951, by virtue of Executive Order No. 467 by President of the Philippines Elpedio Quirino, and an act creating the municipality of Piñan, from the municipality of Dipolog.
-Piñan was inaugurated through the effort of Serapio J. Datoc, who was at the time, the Governor of the province of Zamboanga (with the north portion now the province of Zamboanga del Norte), and declared as an independent municipality separate from its mother municipality of Dipolog (now city of Dipolog.)
+By virtue of Executive Order No. 467 signed by President Elpidio Quirino on August 22, 1951, the municipality of New Piñan, along with Polanco, was organized, separated from Dipolog in the old undivided Zamboanga province.
+The municipality contains sixteen sitios, organized into barrios, with one with the same name the seat of the government.
+It was inaugurated through the effort of Serapio J. Datoc, the then-Governor of Zamboanga, and declared as an independent municipality.

+The name of the municipality was renamed Piñan through Republic Act No. 2846, enacted on June 19, 1960.

+In 1963, the barrios of Dampalan, Labag, Princess La Maya, Marapong, and Sibulan were separated from Piñan to form the new independent municipality of Sergio Osmeña.